CEED/libCEED/examples/fluids/index.md

 This test problem is based on Sod's Shock Tube (from{cite}`sodshocktubewiki`), a canonical test case for discontinuity capturing in one dimension.
 For this problem, the three-dimensional Euler equations are formulated exactly as in the Isentropic Vortex problem.
 The default initial conditions are $P=1$, $\rho=1$ for the driver section and $P=0.1$, $\rho=0.125$ for the driven section.
 The initial velocity is zero in both sections.
 Slip boundary conditions are applied to the side walls and wall boundary conditions are applied at the end walls.

 SU upwinding and discontinuity capturing have been implemented into the explicit timestepping operator for this problem.
-Discontinuity capturing is accomplished using a modified version of the YZB operator described in {cite}`tezduyar2007yzb`.
+Discontinuity capturing is accomplished using a modified version of the $YZ\beta$ operator described in {cite}`tezduyar2007yzb`.
 This discontinuity capturing scheme involves the introduction of a dissipation term of the form

 $$
 \int_{\Omega} \nu_{SHOCK} \nabla \bm v \!:\! \nabla \bm q dV